ignitedcms/gozen/README.md

 ### Installation
 Please ensure you have at least go version 1.22

-First Git clone the repository
+First Git clone the repository, then cd into that directory and run

 ```
 go run -v .